RyanKung/castorix/README.md

 # Castorix

-A comprehensive Rust library for interacting with Farcaster protocol, providing type-safe contract bindings, ENS resolution, and message handling capabilities.
+A comprehensive Rust library and CLI tool for interacting with the Farcaster protocol, providing type-safe contract bindings, ENS resolution, key management, and message handling capabilities.

 ## Overview